moelahmady/image-pixels-processor-api/README.md

 1. Ensure Docker and Docker Compose are installed on your system.

 2. Update the `.env` file with the new database credentials.
-And note that the postgres db host name should be as the db service name in docker-compose file. in our Example the hostname should be is "db"
+Note that the postgres db host name should be the same as the db service name in the docker-compose file.
+In our example, the hostname should be "db".

    ```
    DATABASE_URL=postgresql://username:password@db:5432/dbname